alexames/progress-and-poverty/Introductory.md

 It is true that wealth has been greatly increased, and that the average of comfort, leisure, and refinement has been raised; but these gains are not general.
-In them the lowest class do not share.* I do not mean that the condition of the lowest class has nowhere nor in anything been improved; but that there is nowhere any improvement which can be credited to increased productive power.
+In them the lowest class do not share.[^in1] I do not mean that the condition of the lowest class has nowhere nor in anything been improved; but that there is nowhere any improvement which can be credited to increased productive power.
 I mean that the tendency of what we call material progress is